-With yet another a midnight deadline looming (this one is Thursday Feb.
-9, 2018), Americans are wondering if the U.S. government is going to shut down.
+"If we don't get what we want ...
+I will shut down the government.
+One way or the other it's [the border wall] going to get built."
+That's what President Donald Trump said in an Oval Office meeting with House and Senate Democrats Tuesday, Dec.
+11, 2018.
+With yet another a budget deadline looming (this one is Dec.
+21, 2018), Americans are wondering if the U.S. government is going to shut down.
 Congressional lawmakers are currently negotiating a spending bill to keep the government operating, but anything could happen in Washington.

-If Congress fails to agree on a budget to keep the government operational, it will be the second time in more than four years.
+If Congress fails to agree on a budget to keep the government operational, it will be the fourth time in more than four years.
 In 2013, Republicans in Congress forced a shutdown when they tried to defund the Affordable Healthcare Act.
 The Democrats didn't budge and nearly 800,000 federal employees were out of work without pay for 16 days.

-Let's be clear: The entire government will not shut down if lawmakers fail to reach an agreement on DACA or a border wall; they could also come to another temporary spending measure.
-Either way tour mail will still be picked up and delivered.
+Let's be clear: The entire government will not shut down if lawmakers fail to reach an agreement on the border wall; they could, instead, pass a temporary spending measure.
+Either way our mail will still be picked up and delivered.
 The military will still be on guard.
 However, some things would stop functioning in a shutdown.
 And the longer it lasts, the worse it would get.

 During the last shutdown, all nonessential employees were furloughed with no guarantee that they would be compensated for lost time when the shutdown ended, though they eventually were.
 Fearful that this would happen again, lawmakers have already introduced legislation that will give federal employees back pay if the government closes.